bini-x/ugjpp/README.md

-This project was created as an assessment in the "Web Technologies" course at University.
+This project was created as an assessment on behalf of the "Web Technologies" course at University.